Neurofibromatosis Type 1

 Symptoms and Complications

-The impact of NF1 gene mutations is highly varied but generally involves symptoms of the nervous system, skin, skeleton, and cardiovascular system, including an increased risk of cancer and cardiovascular disease.
-The most common manifestations attributed to NF1 include:
+The impact of NF1 gene mutations varies in severity, but generally involves symptoms of the nervous system, skin, skeleton, and cardiovascular system, including an increased risk of cancer.

-• Bone dysplasia such as scoliosis (30-40%) and osteopenia
+- Bone abnormalities: Includes scoliosis (30-40%) and osteopenia

 SKIN NEUROFIBROMAS